AljanScholtens/aljanscholtens.nl/content/gallery/index.en.md

 header: false
 header_studio: false
 header_title_gradient: false
-source_hash: 865acc84325f2f2b7733048f45487e45
+source_hash: 9946334686a1a08b084b9313c4e70b7d
 ---

-These photos are what it's all about.
+DUUTCH These photos are what it's all about.
 I love simplicity in nature, so often I'm searching for isolated subjects.

 {{<photos footnote="">}}
 aljanscholtens-23.jpg | Harz, Germany